sheshantsinha/winter_development_challenge/README.md

     if (development == true) {

-     Let's begin
+     //Let's begin

     letsDevelop()

     } else {

-     Start learning and try it.
+     //Start learning and try it.

     }

     function letsDevelop() {

-    We will give you multiple task.
+    //We will give you multiple task.
 Out of which you have to choose one and start developing.

     }